evancorriere/CardanoTools/README.md

 Upcoming additions:
 - Image generation scripts: tools to automate combination generation and Adobe Illustrator renderings
 - Metadata processing scripts: tools to create and modify metadata files for each NFT

+Feel free to use these scripts in your own projects.